 While it might not make commons sense, as a parent you do not have the right to sue the school on behalf of your child because individual states do not the actual duty to protect individuals from mental or physical harm created by a private party.
 The state is in fact liable for the actions of a private party, but only if it creates or contributes to the danger or makes a citizen more vulnerable to that danger.

-In plane English, if the principal is watching your kid get beat up and does nothing about it, but encourages the kids to fight, the school is in trouble.
+In plain English, if the principal is watching your kid get beat up and does nothing about it, but encourages the kids to fight, the school is in trouble.
 But if it’s just happening at school, even if the school is aware of it from your complaints, the school isn’t liable.
-So your kid could get pummeled in to a coma and you might not have a claim.
+So your kid could get pummeled into a coma and you might not have a claim.

 In a recent case, a young girl in Indiana was ridiculed daily by her peers while the staff of the school stood by the wayside.
 In this case, the child was not just teased and mocked.
 She was followed; she had her chair kicked out from under her in the middle of class.
 She was forced to participate in sports events with broken toes.
 All the while her teachers joined in the laughing.